-The Canyon comes in six trim levels: SL, base Canyon, SLE, All-Terrain, SLT and Denali.
-There are extended and crew cab styles available, while 5-foot-2-inch and 6-foot-2-in beds are available.
+The Canyon comes in five trim levels: SL, base Canyon, SLE, SLT and Denali.
+There are extended and crew cab styles available, while 5-foot-2-inch and 6-ft-2-in beds are available.
 Not every configuration is available on every trim level.
-Prices reflect the $995 factory delivery charge.

 The base-level Canyon SL ($21,100) is only offered in the truck's base-level extended-cab configuration.
-Pitched as a bare-bones work truck, it includes six airbags, a backup camera, a part-power driver's seat (manual recline), LED daytime running lights, vinyl floor coverings, no rear seats, air conditioning, a USB port and the new GMC Infotainment system with a 7-in touchscreen, Bluetooth connectivity and a 6-speaker sound system.
+Pitched as a bare-bones work truck, it includes a backup camera, a part-power driver's seat (manual recline), LED daytime running lights, vinyl floor coverings, no rear seats, air conditioning, a USB port and a 6-speaker sound system.
 It skips out on essentials such as cruise control and remote keyless entry.

-The Canyon SLT ($36,695) includes the SLE Convenience package items plus the V6 engine, leather and heated power front seats plus the Driver Alert Package with forward-collision warning and lane-departure warning.
+The Canyon SLT ($34,800) includes the SLE Convenience package items plus the V6 engine, leather and heated power front seats.

 Additional Canyon options include the diesel engine, forward-collision alert, lane-departure warning, running boards, an innovative in-bed cargo-divider system, chrome wheels, a navigation system and a Bose sound system.

-And then there's the Denali ($39,790), which gets the majority of options listed above plus 20-in wheels, heated and ventilated front seats, a heated steering wheel, a wireless smartphone charging and special styling.
+And then there's the new Denali ($43,300), which gets the majority of options listed above plus 20-in wheels, heated and ventilated front seats, a heated steering wheel, a wireless smartphone charging and special styling.